dotabod/frontend/README.md

 1. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+1. [Alter the frontend to use moderator scopes](https://github.com/dotabod/frontend/blob/3d884389f4b448fcf67ce5c149f265bbe9394ee4/src/lib/auth.ts#L42), then login with your chatbot

+1. Undo the moderator scope changes and login with a normal twitch user that you want to stream on

 ## Contributing 🤝

 We welcome contributions from the community!
 Whether you want to submit a bug report, suggest a new feature, or contribute code, we would love to hear from you.
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information.